Autism Scripting: From Coping Strategy to Communication Superpower

 Growing Through Self-Advocacy: Navigating Adult ASD Assessments

-For women whose artistic traits have been masked or had their symptoms misinterpreted for decades, being ready for the assessment and able to properly advocate for their experiences can mean the difference between gaining an accurate diagnosis, or remaining on the misdiagnosis merry-go-round.
+Preparing for an autism assessment requires more than simply booking an appointment.
+For women whose autistic traits have been masked or had their symptoms misinterpreted for decades, being ready for the assessment and able to properly advocate for their experiences can mean the difference between gaining an accurate diagnosis, or remaining on the misdiagnosis merry-go-round.

 - Masking Behaviour Evidence: Document specific instances where you’ve consciously adapted your natural behaviours to fit social expectations.
 Record both the strategies employed (like rehearsing conversations before meetings) and their emotional toll (such as needing recovery time afterward).
 This documentation quantifies the invisible effort of social camouflaging and demonstrates how these adaptations become unsustainable over time.